 The book says all in all the recipe takes 45 minutes to prep and cook, and it serves 2.
 However, as we couldn’t find duck leg that evening, we opted for a duck crown which took a little longer to cook.
 It also upped the portion size and gave enough leftover duck to have Saturday night crispy duck pancakes!
 WINNING!

 What you need:

-- 1 x 250g duck leg (we substituted this for duck crown, and roasted the whole thing then just used a third of it for this recipe)
+- 1 x 250g duck leg (I substituted this for duck crown and used half of it)

 - 1 tbsp runny honey